ECS153/final-project-12am/README.md

         - run `pip install <LIB> --upgrade`
         - or run `pip install --upgrade pip`

-  - Now we can testing different functionality:
+  - Now we can test different functionalities

     1. Training:
         - Create or Delete a Person Group: go to `[LOCAL_HOST]/create` or `[LOCAL_HOST]/delete`